 Grüssgott!* I’m Lulu.

-I’m a roving editor, writer, translator and photographer based in west London.
+I’m a roving editor, writer, translator and photographer based in Oxfordshire.
 I’m always hunting for stories, for colour and light.
-I like to write about moments and memories, travel, sustainability, feminism, food and places.
-On this blog I’ll share the places I visit, the books I read, the stories I weave and the poems I love.
+I like to write about moments and memories, books, travel, sustainability, feminism, food, and places.
+On this blog I’ll share the places I visit, the novels I read, the stories I weave and the poems I love.

 ON THE NAME